Sample Sentences forrevert (editor-reviewed)

 •

-IN THE DAYS that followed, the reversion to a strict shift system dispelled the sense of floating timelessness of those first twenty-four hours.† (source)reversion = a return to a previous statestandard suffix: The suffix "-sion", converts a verb into a noun that denotes the action or result of the verb.
+'It's a complete reversion to primitive superstition.† (source)standard suffix: The suffix "-sion", converts a verb into a noun that denotes the action or result of the verb.
 Typically, there is a slight change in the ending of the root verb, as in admission from admit, discussion from discuss, and invasion from invade.

 -